gia-bartlett/Business-Analysis/ch9.md

 | Cash flow for year (savings less costs) | -260,000 | 90,000 | 90,000 | 90,000 | 90,000|
 | Cumulative cash flow | -260,000 | -170,000 | -80,000 | +10,000 | +100,000 |

-Year 0 - cost outweigh benefits by a lot
+Year 0 - costs outweigh benefits by a lot
 Year 3 - benefits are finally exceeding the costs

 A method that takes account of the time value of money is known as discounted cash flow (DCF) which leads to a ‘net present value’ (NPV) for the project.